nix-community/nixvim/README.md

 ```

 You can now access the module using `inputs.nixvim.homeManagerModules.nixvim`,
-for a home-manager instalation, and `inputs.nixvim.nixosModules.nixvim`, if
+for a home-manager instalation, `inputs.nixvim.nixosModules.nixvim`, for NixOS,
-you're not using it.
+and `inputs.nixvim.nixDarwinModules.nixvim` for nix-darwin.

 ## Usage
-NixVim can be used in three ways: through the home-manager and NixOS modules,
+NixVim can be used in four ways: through the home-manager, nix-darwin, and NixOS modules,
 and through the `makeNixvim` function.
 To use the modules, just import the
-`nixvim.homeManagerModules.${system}.nixvim` and
+`nixvim.homeManagerModules.nixvim`, `nixvim.nixDarwinModules.nixvim`, and
-`nixvim.nixosModules.${system}.nixvim` modules, depending on which system
+`nixvim.nixosModules.nixvim` modules, depending on which system
 you're using.

 If you want to use it standalone, you can use the `makeNixvim` function: